Your visa is vital for your travel to New Jersey. Read on for important information concerning your student visa.

 The DHS stamp and notations on Form I-94 show the nonimmigrant’s classification, e.g. F-1 or J-2, the place and date of the person’s admission to the United States, and the period of stay authorized.
 When an individual needs to demonstrate his or her current nonimmigrant category to DHS when applying for a benefit, Form I-94 is always included as part of proof of status.
 You should also keep safe your Form I-94, because it proves that you legally entered the United States.

 To change your Nonimmigrant Status you first must apply to study at a SEVP certified school in the United States*.
 Once you contact the school that you are interested in attending, you should be notified immediately if the school accepts foreign national students.
-If you are accepted, the school should send you USCIS Form I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).
-You must submit this form and a USCIS Form I-539 (Application to Extend/Change Nonimmigrant Status) to the USCIS.
+If you are accepted, the school should send you USCIS Form I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students) for a “Change of Status”.
+You must submit this form and a USCIS Form I-539 (Application to Extend/Change Nonimmigrant Status) to USCIS.
 You must also prove that you have the financial resources required for your education and stay in the United States.
+It is recommend to work with an immigration attorney if you are filing this application, and please speak to your school before taking action.

 *Please be aware that if you have been admitted as a B-1 (Temporary Visitor for Business) or B-2 (Temporary Visitor for Pleasure) visa holder, you may not begin your program studies until your application for these studies is approved.